-Shannon truly enjoys spending family time with her husband and son.
+Shannon truly enjoys spending family time with her husband and their son.
 Shannon also enjoys travelling.
 She has been very intentional about experiencing the world, to better see and understand people in their most natural state.
-Since Shannon was a child, she enjoys watching historical documentaries and true crimes series - I only enjoy watching things that happened in real life, to better understand the past and to prepare for the future.
+Since Shannon was a child, she's enjoyed watching historical documentaries and true crimes series - I only enjoy watching things that happened in real life, to better understand the past and to prepare for the future.
 She is an avid reader, and she enjoys running and dancing in her basement when she is by herself.
 Lastly, if you know Shannon, you would know that she is a lover of everything fashion - when you look good, you feel good!

 When we navigate from a place of responding to community need,” she says, “red tape becomes secondary, and the clients’ needs become primary.
 This allows for deep, trusting relationships in individuals and those who support them.